Nekuso/Nekuso/README.md

 - 🌱 I’m currently learning everything 😁
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about API, React and server side languages
-- ⚡ Fun fact: I love to make cinematic videos and watch workout🦾
+- ⚡ Fun fact: I love to make cinematic videos and workout🦾

 ### Connect with me:
 [![website](./img/twitter-light.svg)](https://twitter.com/Nekuso2#gh-light-mode-only)